ArturoRodriguezRomero/Human-History-API-Integration/README.md

 # Human-History-API-Integration
 A simple API integrated web about Human History.

-I used http://www.vizgr.org/historical-events's API to show human history in a simple and somewhat interesting way.
+I used http://www.vizgr.org/historical-events 's API to show human history in a simple and somewhat interesting way.
 The API fetches all its information from Wikipedia.

 The API is a bit outdated so it only goes up to 2012.